 Athina is the Programme Leader of the Msc in Strategic Marketing.
 She also teaches marketing and cosnumer behaviour at both undergraduate and postgraduate level.
 She is passionate about developing her students into the new marketrs of the future and wants to inspire them to be self-reflective and pursue values like social justice and sustainability.

-She has supervised undergraduate and postgraduate dissertation students.
+Athina also supervises part-time and full-time student research dissertation projects.
+The projects deploy theory and research to investigate practical issues.
 Her supervision interests include topics related to consumer behaviour and more specifically to illegal consumption, music and art consumption, destination choice, attitudes and intentions, and consumer behaviour models.

-Her research has appeared in the Journal of Retailing and Consumer Services and in various international conferences like the British Academy of Management, the Academy of Marketing, the European Marketing Academy and the American Marketing Association.
+Her publications have appeared in the Psychology & Marketing and the Journal of Retailing and Consumer Services as well as in various international conferences like the British Academy of Management, the Academy of Marketing, the European Marketing Academy and the American Marketing Association.